vitonzhangtt/RoboticsNinja/KalmanFilter.md

 * A Kalman filter uses three different covariance matrices (measurement,  model, final estimation) in order to maintain an estimate of the system state.

+### Gaussian Distribution

+But luckily - and importantly! - a Gaussian probability distribution maintains its **Gaussian shape** when subjected to linear operations. <sup>[18]</sup>

+Therefore, if the initial distribution is Gaussian and the process model is linear (or has been linearized prior to running it) then the final prediction uncertainty is still Gaussian in nature.
+It can be wider or narrower, but it’s just a Gaussian shape. <sup>[18]</sup>

 ## Extended Kalman Filter

 ## Books